 Successful businesses run on data.
 When deciding on products to create, territories to target, or content to produce, business leaders need high-quality information in order to succeed.

 There are several indirect ways to gather information.
-You can seek out annual research reports or read industry publications to discover trends and benchmarks.
+You can seek out annual reports or read industry publications to discover trends and benchmarks.
 With your own content, metrics like time on page and click rates will indicate which materials interest your audience.

 For some information, however, you must directly acquire it from your best data source: your customers.
 Customer surveys are a great way to get the information you need to make educated decisions.
 In this article, we’ll review the types of surveys typically used by a B2B company and the tools you can use to create those surveys and collect responses.

 What is a survey exactly?
 We tend to think of surveys as a series of questions within a form, but HubSpot defines a survey as any "customer service tool used to collect customer feedback on products, services, and other business-related topics."
 This definition covers activities like live user testing or focus groups, but these methods are typically costly, slow, and therefore not viable for most small-to-medium sized businesses.
 For the purposes of this article, we will focus on digital form surveys that are inexpensive and rapid.
 There are three primary types.

 - Customer Feedback Surveys - Standard surveys with a mix of question types including checkboxes, dropdown fields, true/false, and text boxes.

 - Net Promoter Score (NPS) Surveys - Simple surveys that ask customers how likely they are to recommend your business or products.
 NPS is generally seen as long-term customer satisfaction metric.

 - Customer Satisfaction Score (CSAT) Surveys - A cousin of the NPS survey is the CSAT.
 These short-term sentiment surveys are sent to customers to learn about their satisfaction with a specific process such as product shipping.